alvpr/HWI-SDR-Testbed/README.md

 ## Future Improvements
 There are two ideas for future improvements of the system.
-- For the HWI-aware, the AGC reference value seems to need some fine-tuning (see the note in the flowgraph).
+- For the IQI-aware, the AGC reference value seems to need some fine-tuning (see the note in the flowgraph).
 Make sure the value is generated automatically.
-- HWI constellations lack rotational symmetry, posing a problem because the Constellation Receiver sometimes locks onto a rotated version of the constellation.
+- IQI constellations lack rotational symmetry, posing a problem because the Constellation Receiver sometimes locks onto a rotated version of the constellation.
 While this can be addressed by manually rotating or resetting the system, the goal is to implement future code to automate this adjustment.